An iOS app for book lovers that helps people track books they’ve read, books they want to read, and helps them discover new books they'll love.

 One challenge was helping a user add a book in as little taps as possible.
 My original idea was to have the user go to the Browse screen and use the search bar there or find a book in the Suggestions screen, but this would take too long if they already knew what they wanted.
 Also, books can be found all over the app and in different contexts: in suggestions, friends’ activity, browse and search results.

-First I decided to create a simple icon that will be present whenever a user adds a book, no matter the context.
+A simple icon was included that will be present whenever a user adds a book, no matter the context.
 This will help with learnability (and this paid off later on, as you’ll see in the first task of the test phase).

-Next I created a “quick add” feature that will always be easily accessed at the bottom of the screen at the center of the tab bar (the magnifying glass with a plus icon).
+Then I included a “quick add” feature that will always be easily accessed at the bottom of the screen at the center of the tab bar.
 People can immediately search for a book or author wherever they are in the app.
-A more detailed search feature is available in the Browse screen of course.

 I created a low fidelity prototype using these wireframes and was able to have some users test it out.
 After receiving feedback and implementing some changes to the wireframes, I moved on to the design phase.